 Well, you slap a sticker on that sucker!

-As a roll off business, you have at your “disposal” some of the most valuable, cost-effective advertising space available.
-Your products are virtual, mobile billboards that can help you reach anywhere from hundreds to thousands of people who drive, bike, or walk past your containers every day.
-Having your logo, business name, phone number, and website address emblazoned on your roll off dumpsters and carts can also result in some very valuable leads.
+As a roll off business, you have some of the most valuable, cost-effective advertising space at your “disposal.”
+Your products are mobile billboards that can help you reach hundreds to thousands of people who drive, bike, or walk past your containers every day.
+And displaying your business information on your roll off dumpsters and carts can result in some very valuable leads.

 So, what type of information should you include on your dumpster decals?

-Many container providers are also choosing to add UPC codes to their container decals as a way to help track the location of their assets.
+Many container providers are also adding UPC codes to their container decals to help track the location of their assets.
 Combined with specialty tracking software and a modern smartphone, you can now keep tabs on your roll off container inventory by having your drivers scan each container upon delivery and pick up.

 Want to really get noticed?
-Have Nedland coordinate your decals with one of their 16 stock roll off container paint colors or custom match with your company’s brand color.
+Have Nedland coordinate your decals with one of their 16 stock roll off container paint colors—or custom match your paint job with your company’s brand color.

 Why don’t I just paint this information on my containers, you ask?